chandan21gupta/Reddit-Flair-Detector/README.md

 A flask app was made with two routes - "/" the home route, "/action_page" for displaying the predicted flair, "/stats" for statistics.

+#### Note - Only Web directory has been deployed to heroku, as others were just initial scripts for data analysis.

 ## Dependencies
 requirements.txt contains the list of all the dependencies.